pablorodrigo/template/projects/project-5.md

   - Unity
   - Blender
   - MagicaVoxel
+summary: Try to cross the road with this game developed for fun.
 ---

 <img class="ui medium right floated rounded image" src="../images/icon_cross_road.png">

 # Description
 It was a game that a develop in a course where
-I had opportunity to learn a little about MagicaVoxel and Blender to model Assets and how develop procedural scenarios
+I had opportunity to learn a little about MagicaVoxel and Blender to model Assets and how develop procedural scenarios.
+There are some bugs but you can play :P

 # Project Structure
 Being used MVC design pattern (Model-View-Controller)

 # Download
 https://drive.google.com/open?id=1TOM3BvkG3VZtOZYQVr632LA7fYIBuxct